costQL

 quote["confidence"] # "high"

 Every price is in work-time (ms): how much real work a query causes on your server.
-The tiers are how sharply costQL can see that work, and you only go as deep as your needs justify.
-Not everybody needs T3: T1 or T2 is often enough.
+The tiers are how much of that work costQL can see.
+No tier is better than another: the right one is a fact about your API and what it does.

 T1